cassiofb-dev/cassio-souza/docs/alpine-with-kde-plasma6/installing-kde-plasma6.md

 sidebar_position: 2
 ---

-# Installing Gnome
+# Installing KDE Plasma 6

-Let's see in this section how to install Gnome on Alpine Linux.
+Let's see in this section how to install KDE Plasma 6 on Alpine Linux.

 ## Intro